-CONTRACTOR shall: 1) supply each child, initially and replace as needed, with new personal hygiene and personal care items.
-These shall include the child's own toothbrush, toothpaste, comb and other hair-care items, shampoo, soap, deodorant, sanitary napkins, etc.; 2) offer each child choice among brands as long as the cost is reasonable; and 3) provide each child specific brands necessary for health reasons.
+CONTRACTOR shall: 1) supply each child, youth or NMD, initially and replace as needed, with new personal hygiene and personal care items.
+These shall include the child, youth or NMDs' own toothbrush, toothpaste, comb and other hair-care items, shampoo, soap, deodorant, sanitary napkins, etc.; 2) offer each child, youth or NMD choice among brands as long as the cost is reasonable; and 3) provide each child, youth or NMD specific brands necessary for health reasons.
 CONTRACTOR shall monitor the use of all products in aerosol or glass containers.